samufern/samufern/README.md

 - **LinkedIn:** [linkedin.com/in/samuel-fdez](https://www.linkedin.com/in/samuel-fdez)
 - **GitHub:** [github.com/samufern](https://github.com/samufern)

-Feel free to check out my projects and drop me a message if you'd like to collaborate or simply chat about tech and music!
+Feel free to check out my projects and drop me a message if you'd like to collaborate or simply chat about tech!